NATURIST ACTION COMMITTEE

 In fact, it's likely that the official heavy-handedness at San Onofre has made the untrue Black's Beach rumor easier to believe.

 Watch for NAC Action Alerts, Advisories and Updates on this and other important issues affecting naturists.

 PLEASE HELP NAC TO CONTINUE HELPING NATURISTS!

-The Naturist Action Committee remains committed to issues of body freedom.
-Activism on behalf of naturists is expensive, and NAC relies entirely on the voluntary financial support of people like YOU.
+The Naturist Action Committee remains committed to the vigorous defense of the clothing-optional use of public land.
+Activism on behalf of naturists can be expensive, and NAC relies entirely on the voluntary financial support of people like YOU.